 Although this year’s changes to the GCSE grading system in the UK make it a little more difficult to share a succinct summary with you, the Year 11 GCSE and IGCSE results were every bit as praiseworthy as those of their seniors.
 A*/A grades accounted for approximately 70% of all entries (up from 66% last year) and it was especially pleasing to see outstanding results across the whole spectrum of academic disciplines – in Maths and Science, in Art and Photography, in English, MFL and the Humanities.
 In History and Geography, for example, no fewer than 61 out of a total of 71 entries were graded A*/A.

-While it is a delight to be able to share with you the successes of our top performers, it is even more pleasing to see students who have had to work very hard to cope with the demands of public examinations, achieving results better than even they might have expected.
-There are certainly times when a C or even a D is just as much a cause for celebration as an A*.
+While I am always delighted to share with you the successes of our top performers, I know that our teachers often derive even greater satisfaction from seeing students who have struggled to cope with the demands of public examinations, achieving results better than even they might have expected.
+There are certainly times when a B or even a C offers just as much cause for celebration as an A*.

-These outstanding examination results represent a fitting reward for a talented, hard-working group of pupils and for their very dedicated teachers.
+These outstanding results represent a just reward for an enthusiastic, hard-working group of pupils and for their caring, dedicated teachers.